-Figure 155: Enabling and disabling branches for a project
+Enabling and disabling branches for a project

 5. To delete a non-default branch, switch to this branch in the project properties and click Delete Branch.

 The non-default branch is deleted completely, it cannot be later restored, and it does not appear in the Manage branches list.
 The project in the branch is erased.
 If the non-default branch contains commits not merged to the default branch, a warning message is displayed upon deletion attempt.

-Figure 156: Deleting a non-default branch with unmerged commits
+Deleting a non-default branch with unmerged commits

-- 6. To delete a default branch, in the repository, select the required project branch and click Delete.The project is archived and disappears from the list of active projects. - 7.
-To completely delete the default branch or restore the archived project, proceed as follows: - 1.
-Click the filter icon and clear the Hide deleted projects check box. - 2.
-In the branch drop-down list, select an archived branch. - 3.
-To restore an archived project, select it in the list of projects and click Undelete. - 4.
-To completely remove the project and the branch, click Erase. - 8.
+6. To delete a default branch, in the repository, select the required project branch and click Delete.

+The project is archived and disappears from the list of active projects.

+- 7. To completely delete the default branch or restore the archived project, proceed as follows: - 8.
+Click the filter icon and clear the Hide deleted projects check box. - 9.
+In the branch drop-down list, select an archived branch.

+- 10. To restore an archived project, select it in the list of projects and click Undelete. - 11.
+To completely remove the project and the branch, click Erase. - 12.
 To merge two branches, click Sync and select one of the following options:

-Options for merging branches Option Description Receive their updates Changes from a selected branch are copied to the currently active branch.
+Option Description Receive their updates Changes from a selected branch are copied to the currently active branch.
 Send your updates Changes from the currently active branch are uploaded to the selected branch.

-If upon saving there is a conflict due to updates in the same modules, the Resolve conflicts window appears.
+If upon saving there is a conflict due to updates in the same module sheet, the Resolve conflicts window appears.